Personalise your website with dynamic content

 Why use smart content?

 Personalised content offers a unique experience for your customers and is a proven tactic to increase conversions.
 80% of consumers are more likely to make a purchase when brands offer personalised experiences.

 Plus, 67% of consumers think it’s important for brands to automatically adjust content based on current context.

 The problem with personalised content

 Historically, personalising the content on a website has been an expensive proposition.
-The average website CMS (such as Wordpress, Drupal or Squarespace) simply isn't built for the purpose of showing personalised content, based on your company's knowledge of each visitor.
+The average website CMS (such as WordPress, Drupal or Squarespace) simply wasn't built for the purpose of showing personalised content, based on your company's knowledge of each visitor.
 To achieve a genuinely personalised website, you would need to invest in enterprise-level systems from Adobe, IBM or Sitecore – and that doesn't come cheap.

 So, you're left with a choice of building a website that's the same for everyone and forces the visitor to do the work of discovering the right content, or you could pay a huge price tag for a system that is designed for multinational corporations with deep pockets and a team of technical experts.

 For most businesses, that's not much of a choice.
 In fact, according to Neil Patel, 59% of surveyed marketers stated that a lack of technology was the reason behind not personalising content.